shuvo360/Slot-Machine/README.md

 Features:

-Deposit funds
+Deposit funds,
-Choose the number of lines to bet on (1-3)
+Choose the number of lines to bet on (1-3),
-Set bet amount per line
+Set bet amount per line,
-Spins the reels with random symbols
+Spins the reels with random symbols,
-Checks for winning combinations
+Checks for winning combinations,
-Displays results and remaining balance
+Displays results and remaining balance.

 Getting Started:
 Clone this repository or download the files.